 By Margherita Rho

-The young Swedish DJ and producer Toxe, born Tove Agelii, is one of the most intriguing artist of European collective Staycore, as well as an active member of The Vinyl Factory.
-Huge supporter of both “no analog-production” and women inclusion in the electronic music industry, after a well received first EP published when she was still in high school, she doesn’t slow down a bit and answers to unavoidably higher expectations with Blinks, her latest fatigue published by P.A.N.
+The young Swedish DJ and producer Toxe, born Tove Agelii, is one of the most intriguing artists of European collective Staycore, as well as an active member of The Vinyl Factory.
+Huge supporter of both “no analog-production” and of the inclusion of women in the electronic music industry, after a well-received first EP published when she was still in high school, she doesn’t slow down a bit and answers to unavoidably higher expectations with Blinks, her latest fatigue published by P.A.N.
 Records.
-Without musical knowledge, as stated by herself multiple times, this time she seems to focus more construction than deconstruction more, developing dreamy synth melodies and building minimalistic yet complex rhythmic sections that sometimes evokes Aphex Twin‘s Richard D. James Album.
+Without musical knowledge, as stated by herself multiple times, this time she seems to focus more on construction than deconstruction, developing dreamy synth melodies and building minimalistic yet complex rhythmic sections that sometimes evokes Aphex Twin‘s Richard D. James Album and 90’s video game soundtracks.
 This peculiar choice makes Blinks her less abrasive work yet, but nonetheless capable of arousing the listener’s interest until the end thanks to the multitude of sounds that inhabits the background of every song and constantly tickles the ears and revealing an ulterior compositive complexity.